nict-wisdom/rannc/documents/build.rst

   python setup.py build -g install

-*Makefiles* under ``docker/`` show the complete process to build and install RaNNC.
+*Makefiles* under ``docker/`` show the complete process used to build and install RaNNC.
-They are used to build pip packages.
+These are used to build the pip packages.